 Thyme is a must-have in your container garden.

 I love to add whole mature thyme shoots (they are a bit more woody) to sauces, soups, stews, and stock while I am cooking.
-Tender shoots and leaves are better to finish a dish.
+Tender shoots and leaves are better for finishing a dish.

 MAKE ROOM FOR ROSEMARY